Dynamics and entropy of $\mathcal{S}$-graph shifts: Zeta function

-Finally, \cref{thm:S-graph-zeta-function} also contains the formula for the zeta functions of SFTs.
-This is simply because every SFT is conjugate to a vertex shift $X_G$ for some graph $G$ (see, for example, Proposition 2.3.9 in \cite{Lind-Marcus}).
+Finally, \cref{thm:big-zeta} also contains the formula for the zeta functions of SFTs, as every SFT is conjugate to a vertex shift $X_G$ for some graph $G$.
 If $A$ is the adjacency matrix for $G$, then (see Proposition 6.4.6 in \cite{Lind-Marcus})

 On the other hand, we can represent $X_G$ as an $\S$-graph shift $X(G,\mathcal S)$ with $S_u = \{1\}$ for each $u \in V(G)$.
-Then $B_{\mathcal G}(t) = tA$, so \cref{thm:S-graph-zeta-function} reduces to the classic formula for SFTs.
+Then $B_{\mathcal G}(t) = tA$, so \cref{thm:big-zeta} reduces to the classic formula for SFTs.